tavaresgmg/globoclima-auvo/README.md

    - CI/CD com GitHub Actions
    - Terraform para IaC
    - Deploy automatizado no push para main

+## 🤝 Contributing

+Interested in contributing to GloboClima?
+Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) for details on our code of conduct, development process, and how to submit pull requests.

 ## 📝 Observações Finais